-- NOTICE: Ground yourself by touching an unpainted metal surface on the back of the computer. - NOTICE: When replacing the processor, do not touch any of the pins inside the socket or allow any objects to fall on the pins in the socket. - 1 Follow the procedures in "Before You Begin" on page 105. - 2 Unpack the new processor, being careful not to touch the underside of the processor. - NOTICE: You must position the processor correctly in the socket to avoid permanent damage to the processor and the computer when you turn on the computer. - 3 If the release lever on the socket is not fully extended, move it to that position. - 4 Orient the front and rear alignment-notches on the processor with the front and rear alignment-notches on the socket. - 5 Align the pin-1 corners of the processor and socket. - NOTICE: To avoid damage, ensure that the processor aligns properly with the socket, and do not use excessive force when you install the processor. - 6 Set the processor lightly in the socket and ensure that the processor is positioned correctly. - 7 When the processor is fully seated in the socket, close the processor cover.
+NOTICE: Ground yourself by touching an unpainted metal surface on the back of the computer.

+NOTICE: When replacing the processor, do not touch any of the pins inside the socket or allow any objects to fall on the pins in the socket.

+- 1 Follow the procedures in "Before You Begin" on page 103. - 2 Unpack the new processor, being careful not to touch the underside of the processor.

+NOTICE: You must position the processor correctly in the socket to avoid permanent damage to the processor and the computer when you turn on the computer.

+- 3 If the release lever on the socket is not fully extended, move it to that position. - 4 Orient the front and rear alignment-notches on the processor with the front and rear alignment-notches on the socket. - 5 Align the pin-1 corners of the processor and socket. - D NOTICE: To avoid damage, ensure that the processor aligns properly with the socket, and do not use excessive force when you install the processor. - 6 Place the processor in the socket and ensure that it is positioned correctly. - 7 When the processor is fully seated in the socket, close the processor cover.
 Ensure that the tab on the processor cover is positioned underneath the center cover latch on the socket. - 8 Pivot the socket release lever back toward the socket, and snap it into place to secure the processor.

-- processor cover

-processor socket

-center cover latch

-front alignment-notch

-processor pin-l indicator

-release lever

-rear alignment notch

-- 9 Clean the thermal grease from the bottom of the heat sink.
+- 1 processor cover 2 tab 3 processor - 4 processor socket 5 center cover latch 6 release lever - 7 front alignment-notch 8 processor pin-l indicator 9 rear alignment notch - 9 Clean the thermal grease from the bottom of the heat sink.

-- NOTICE: Ensure that you apply new thermal grease.
+NOTICE: Ensure that you apply new thermal grease.
 New thermal grease is critical for ensuring adequate thermal bonding, which is a requirement for optimal processor operation.

-- 10 Apply the new thermal grease to the top of the processor.

-- Install the processor fan/heat sink assembly (see "Installing the Processor Fan/Heat Sink Assembly" on page 167).
+- 10 Apply the new thermal grease to the top of the processor. - 11 Install the processor fan/heat sink assembly (see "Installing the Processor Fan/Heat Sink Assembly" on page 165).

-- NOTICE: Ensure that the processor fan/heat sink assembly is correctly seated and secure.

-- 12 Replace the computer cover (see "Replacing the Computer Cover" on page 176).
+12 Replace the computer cover (see "Replacing the Computer Cover" on page 174).